Olga-2122/Olga-2122/README.md

 - 👋 Hi, I’m @Olga-2122
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Science , exactly - Time Series.
+- 🌱 I’m currently learning Data Science , exactly - Web Scraping.
 - 📫 How to reach me infotechsec01@gmail.com
 <!---
 Olga-2122/Olga-2122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.